 Implementing any new technology requires training personnel and establishing an effective troubleshooting system during and after the launch.
 Initially, you may also encounter resistance among your employees, especially those unfamiliar with cloud technology.

-However, once you establish the onboarding process, determine IT team members responsible for the implementation and adoption of cloud services, and outline the benefits of cloud operations, you can get your company on track in no time.
+However, once you establish the onboarding process, determine IT team members responsible for implementing and adopting cloud services, and outline the benefits of cloud operations, you can get your company on track in no time.

 Key takeaway: Do your due diligence with the services you investigate to inquire about their security protocols and compliance standards, train your staff about using the cloud solution, and follow best practices to ensure your data is safe from unauthorized users.